Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter: Shift operators of

 \subsection{Reducible cases of $H_6$}

-\begin{dfn} Two operators $H$ and $H'$ with accessory parameters are said to be {\it essentially the same} if $H$ is transformed into $H'$ by \begin{enumerate} \item changing coordinate \blue{by permutation of} $\{x=0,1,\infty\}$, \item multiplying a function from the left, \item multiplying a factor $x^*(x-1)^{**}$ from the right, \item renaming the local exponents, \item and by changing the accessory parameters. \end{enumerate} Let $G$ be an equation such that its accessory parameters are assigned as functions of local exponents.
-Two operators $G$ and $G'$ are said to be {\it essentially the same} if $G$ is transformed into $G'$ by the changes $1,\dots,4$ above, \blue{and 5: the accessory parameters, functions of $e$, change according to the renaming of $e$.} \end{dfn} All the statements in this section about $H_6, H_5$ and $H_3$ are valid word to word about $G_6, G_5$ and $G_3$, which will be defined in the next section.
+\begin{dfn} Two operators $H$ and $H'$ with accessory parameters are said to be {\it essentially the same} if $H$ is transformed into $H'$ by \begin{enumerate} \item changing coordinates by a permutation of $\{x=0,1,\infty\}$, \item multiplying a function from the left, \item multiplying a factor $x^*(x-1)^{**}$ from the right, \item renaming the local exponents, \item and by changing the accessory parameters. \end{enumerate} Let $G$ be an equation such that its accessory parameters are assigned as functions of local exponents.
+Two operators $G$ and $G'$ are said to be {\it essentially the same} if $G$ is transformed into $G'$ by the changes $1,\dots,4$ above. \end{dfn} All the statements in this section about $H_6, H_5$ and $H_3$ are valid word to word about $G_6, G_5$ and $G_3$, which will be defined in the next section.